What is the Financial Independence, Retire Early (FIRE) movement?

 How Financial Independence, Retire Early works

-The FIRE movement centers on taking control of your finances, and proponents focus less on increasing their earnings than on spending less.
+The FIRE movement centers on taking control of your finances, and proponents focus on earning more and spending less.
 FIRE participants focus on two areas, which are really two sides of the same coin:

 By saving and investing their money, participants grow an amount of money that can generate enough income to sustain their lifestyles.
 They use detailed spreadsheets and financial plans to model how they’ll be able to meet their needs based on their income and the rate of return they can expect from their savings and investments in stocks or stock funds.